 You are not able to power everything in your home at the same time, but there is a good opportunity that you use the 7500-watt generator, normal homes use less than around 6500-7000 watts.

-The most important reason to select the 7,500-watt generator over the less-powerful generator is because it is a powerful option for the home that allows you to run an air condition or the heating system.
+The most important reason to select the 7,500-watt generator over the less-powerful generator is that it is a powerful option for the home that allows you to run an air condition or heating system.

 You can also run the central air conditioning or heating system as well, depending on the size of your air condition system, normally it requires between 3,500 to 6,500 watts of continuous power and around 8,000 or extra as surge power.